Jxck-S/plane-notify/README.md

 ### Configure main config file with keys and URLs (mainconf.ini) in configs directory

 -   edit them with nano or vi on the running machine or on your pc and transfer the config to where you will be running the bot
+-   ADSBX is only setup for V1 API access, a V2 key will not work, I don't have a V2 key their for I can't make it compatible.

 ### Configure individual planes